-Venezuela's Guaido says troops join him to oust Maduro; government says it is in control
+Venezuela's Guaido calls on troops to join him in uprising against Maduro

 He said the armed forces remained “firmly in defense of the national constitution and legitimate authorities,” and that all military units across Venezuela “report normality” in their barracks and bases.

 The move was Guaido’s boldest effort yet to convince the military to rise up against Maduro.
-If it fails, it could be seen as evidence that he lacks the support he claims to have.
+If it fails, it could be seen as evidence that he lacks the support he says he has.
 It might also encourage the authorities, which have already stripped him of parliamentary immunity and opened multiple investigations into him, to arrest him.

 The United States is among some 50 countries that recognize Guaido as Venezuela’s president, and has imposed sanctions to try to dislodge Maduro.